BIRD WATCHING

 A fluffy baby coot dives for food,

-Disappearing from view then coming up
+Disappearing from view then coming

-Several feet away, indifferent to the rain
+Several feet away, indifferent to

 Which still pounds down.